jlmelville/smallvis/docs/spectral.md

 1. Un-normalized: compute the first $k$ eigenvectors of $L$.
 2. Normalized (Shi and Malik): compute the first $k$ *generalized* eigenvectors of $L$.
-This is just what Laplacian Eigenamps do, so from the above discussion we know that it is equivalent to computing the first $k$ eigenvectors of
+This is just what Laplacian Eigenmaps do, so from the above discussion we know that it is equivalent to computing the first $k$ eigenvectors of
 $L_{rw}$ (hence justifying the term "normalized").
 3. Normalized (Ng, Jordan and Weiss): compute the first $k$ eigenvectors of